-In previous article, we became familiar with how to fetch a valid certificate using Let’s Encrypt client.
+In the previous post, we discussed how to fetch a valid certificate using Let’s Encrypt client.
 In this post, we see how we can renew our certificates and use them with Spring Boot.

 Let’s Encrypt certificates are only valid for 90 days.
 Some may say 3 months is too short comparing to validity period of certificates offered by other providers.
 They have two motivations for this strict decision: (1) limiting damage from key compromise or mis-issuance; (2) encouraging automation.